 Take the other half of the barrel from this build and cut the circular ends off leaving you with a rounded piece of sheet metal, place in the pit as a removable bottom which makes ash removal a breeze and also keeps the bottom of your barrel from ever burning out.

 Isn’t this a great fire pit design?
 If you are in for a grill, you can do so without any difficulties because of its wide and level top.
-You can even use the capstone to place your drinks, especially during the cooler nights!
+You can even use the capstone to place your drinks, especially during cooler nights!

+Would you want a DIY fire pit with custom cap stone in your outdoor area?
 It’s truly a quality outdoor feature and yet very easy to make!

 Thanks to RNation0001 for this great tutorial!